 While your students may have similar responses to the first four steps of the OPTIC Strategy, their conclusions will likely be open to more interpretation.
 Some of your students may comment on gender roles or analyze the image through a feminist lens.
 Others might associate the colors and shading with psychology and emotion.

 Depending on their prior knowledge, some students might see the painting as a reflection of a historical era, or of specific cultural norms.
 Like many critical thinking exercises, it is not so much what your students say, but rather the support they use to explain their interpretation.

 With so many conclusions to draw, it was a shame I was so apprehensive to examine this painting on my first day of teaching.
 Fortunately, it turned out to be a fruitful discussion, and my new students were exceptionally creative and imaginative.
 Today I’m much more prepared to approach visual literacy with a structured strategy for learners that are as reluctant towards visual texts as I was.

-Visual Literacy Activities
+Visual Literacy Worksheets and Activities

 Whether you teach English, History, Art, Business, Graphic Design, or Photography, you can use the OPTIC Strategy in a number of ways in your classroom.
 Here are a few suggestions:

 - Media Literacy: Have students analyze advertisements in magazines or featured on billboards